Qu4k3/disboard-docs/docs/bot.md

 ### About

-Discord bot built for team management, fast info checking and some other helpful available commands.
+Discord bot built for team management, quick info checking and some other helpful available commands.

 ### Color code